-a.s.r.'s risk priorities and emerging risks are defined annually by the EB, based on strategic risk analyses. a.s.r.'s risk priorities are regarded as the most important strategic risks of a.s.r. which could materially affect the strategic and financial objectives of a.s.r.
-To determine the degrees of risk, a.s.r. uses a risk scale based on likelihood and impact (level of concern).
-For each risk priority, the degree of risk is determined for the gross risk and net risk.
+a.s.r. health supplementary's risk priorities and emerging risks are defined annually by the Executive Board (EB), based on strategic risk analyses. a.s.r.'s risk priorities and emerging risks are defined as the main strategic risks which could materially affect its strategic, financial and non-financial targets.
+To gauge the degree of risk, a.s.r. uses a risk scale (see image) based on likelihood and impact (Level of Concern).
+For each risk priority, the degree of risk is determined for the gross and net risks.
 Gross risk is the degree of risk when no (control) measures are in place.
-Net risk is the degree of risk taking into account mitigating (control) measures.
-Each of a.s.r.'s risk priorities has a very high degree of gross risk (Level of Concern 4, outside risk appetite boundaries)
+Net risk is the degree of risk with mitigating (control) measures in place.
+Each of a.s.r.'s risk priorities has a gross and net risk Level of Concern 3 or 4, outside risk appetite boundaries. a.s.r.'s risk priorities and emerging risks are described in Strategic risks and in Emerging risks.